-- 1. Divide the girls into pairs.

-- 2. Use an egg carton as the Mancala board.
-The board consists of 2 rows of 6 egg wells.

-- 3. Each girl has one row of 6 egg wells.

-- 4. Each girl has a plastic bowl, which is the mancala.
+- 1. Divide the girls into pairs. - 2.
+Use an egg carton as the Mancala board.
+The board consists of 2 rows of 6 egg wells. - 3.
+Each girl has one row of 6 egg wells. - 4.
+Each girl has a plastic bowl, which is the mancala.
 The bowls are placed on either end of the egg carton.
 Each girl faces the egg carton, and the mancala on the right belongs to her.
-The mancala does not he the beginning of the game.
-The objective is to collect as ma
+The mancala does not have any marbles in it at the beginning of the game.
+The objective is to collect as many marbles as possible into your mancala.

 - empty egg carton

-- 48 marbles - 2 plastic bowls
+- 48 marbles

+- 2 plastic bowls